3. General meeting

 The company publishes the minutes of the general meetings on its website no later than two (2) weeks after the meeting.

 As a rule, Fingrid's President & CEO, Chair of the Board and other Board members, together with the auditor, are present in a general meeting.
 Also, a person proposed for the first time as a Board member shall participate in the general meeting that decides on his or her election unless there are well-founded reasons for the absence.

-Fingrid's annual general meeting was held on 6 April 2016.
-The main decisions from the annual general meeting have been published on the company's website.
+Fingrid’s annual general meeting was held on 24 May 2017.
+The minutes of the annual general meeting have been published on the company's website.